Acramonics/SolatronG2U/README.md

 A video on GPIB (also known as IEEE-488) is at https://www.youtube.com/watch?v=EEtETGfL_VE

-**G2U** is a PCB for a GPIB to USB adapter using an Arduino Nano 3.

 The original circuit and software was by Rudolf Reuter and modified by
 @TheHWCave.
 Rudolf's blog, where this was described, doesn't seem to